 2 step process picture of mixing cocoa powder, condensed milk and whipped cream for No-Churn Chocolate Ice Cream.

-• Combine the condensed milk and cocoa powder in a bowl.
-Whisk together until the cocoa is dissolved.
+1. Mix milk and cocoa powder: Combine the condensed milk and cocoa powder in a bowl.
+Whisk together until the cocoa is dissolved and the mixture looks dark and shiny.

 2 step process picture of frozen and scooped No-Churn Chocolate Ice Cream in a silver container.